MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/manage-personal-data.md

 - Super users and delegated administrators for the Azure Rights Management service

-- Admin logs for the Azure Rights Management service
+- Administration logs for the Azure Rights Management service

 - Usage logs for the Azure Rights Management service